PundiAI/FunctionX-EGF/applications/inquiry_proposal_applicants/FoxGaming.md

 **Payment address:**  fx1780uflqpght7etzq8auv0ram6rwy3wd6dasex9 f(x)Core (Function X Mainnet), $FX

 **The level of amount you are requesting for?
-Level 1,2, 3, 4:** Level 3 50,000 USD in FX tokens
+Level 1,2, 3, 4:** Level 3 50,000 USD in FX tokens to kickstart the already developed nft marketplace and secure the further development & marketing.

 **Distribution schematic:**